Vasanthi (2021 film)

-Vasanthi is a Malayalam-language drama film written, edited and directed by Rahman brothers, Shinos & Sajas for producer, actor Siju Wilson.
-The film won the 2020 Kerala State Film Award for Best Film before releasing.
-The film premiered at the 2021 International Film Festival of Kerala.
+Vasanthi is a 2021 Indian Malayalam-language drama film written, edited and directed by Rahman brothers, Shinos & Sajas for producer, actor Siju Wilson.
+The film won the Kerala State Film Award for Best Film in 2020 at Kerala State Film Awards, before its release.
+The film was premiered at the 2021 International Film Festival of Kerala.

 Summary

 It is a journey that traverses through stage plays, story telling and a host of male domains in Vasanthi's life.